-This notion of engaging with the whole person encourages us to see all dimensions of the other, rather than reducing our relationship to a series of compartmentalized transactions.
-By recognizing that each person we encounter has their own story, hopes, dreams, and vulnerabilities, we create greater opportunity to understand them as whole persons in a greater context.
+This notion of engaging with the whole person encourages us to see all dimensions of the other, rather than reducing our relationship to a series of compartmentalized transactions and to open ourselves to those we encounter.
+By recognizing that each person has their own story, hopes, dreams, and vulnerabilities - and being present to them - we create greater opportunity to understand them as whole persons in a greater context.